AlchemyHAN/SWU-Network-Pass/README.md

 hanmeimei xyz789012#
 ```

-**Environment Variables:**

-- `SWU_NEED_ENCRYPTION`: Set to `true` (default) to enable password encryption or `false` to disable it.
+**Command-Line Flags:**

+- `--accounts` (default `accounts.txt`): Custom path to the credentials file.
+- `--encryption`: Enable password encryption when the portal requires RSA-encrypted submissions.
+Omit the flag to keep plaintext logins.
+- `--isp` (`CMCC`, `CT`, `CU`): Enforce login to a specific carrier.
+When set, the client validates the public IP after login and forces a logout if the detected ISP does not match, allowing the next iteration to retry.
+- `--help`: Display the full list of supported flags.

+> ISP codes are case-sensitive; use uppercase values.

 ## Usage

-Change working directory to the location of the binary before running the client, then execute the binary simply to start the client.
+Change working directory to the location of the binary before running the client, then execute the binary with any desired flags.
 The client will:

 - Monitor the network status continuously.
 - Automatically attempt to login using the credentials from `accounts.txt` when it detects network disruptions.